 " Development respects adjoining land uses that predated the UDA through planning and design that preserves existing amenity.
-Existing rural residential areas are buffered from higher density development by transitional

-- uses of intermediate density and scale.
+Existing rural residential areas are buffered from higher density development by transitional uses of intermediate density and scale.
+Non-residential uses preserve residential amenity through a variety of mechanisms such as open space or landscaped buffers, low impact transitional uses and reduced scale of buildings and other structures in transition areas

-Non-residential uses preserve residential amenity through a variety of mechanisms such as greenspace or landscaped corridors, low impact transitional uses and reduced scale of buildings and other structures in transition areas - Greater Flagstone UDA has a strong sense of place and identity.
-It is an affordable, sustainable and connected community demonstrating best practice urban design and sound community development principles. - " It achieves the potential identified in the South East Queensland Regional Plan (2009-2031), providing a wide range of housing choices and employment opportunities, supported by community services and a variety of transport modes. - " Neighbourhoods are vibrant and active with rich social connections, community greenspace, outdoor recreation opportunities, movement networks and a prosperous economy. - " Buildings and other development respond positively to the key environmental issues of climate change, healthy waterways and waste management. - " Residents take advantage of opportunities to move around using active and public transport, reducing private motorised travel and its impacts on the environment.
+- " Greater Flagstone UDA has a strong sense of place and identity.
+It is an affordable, sustainable and connected community demonstrating best practice urban design and sound community development principles. - " It achieves the potential identified in the South East Queensland Regional Plan (2009-2031), providing a wide range of housing choices and employment opportunities, supported by community services and a variety of transport modes. - Neighbourhoods are vibrant and active with rich social connections, natural open space, movement networks and a prosperous economy. - Buildings and other development respond positively to the key environmental issues of climate change, healthy waterways and waste management. - Residents take advantage of opportunities to move around using active and public transport, reducing private motorised travel and its impacts on the environment.

-" Cultural and community services and community greenspace and outdoor recreation opportunities meet the needs of the community and encourage active, healthy lifestyles.
+Cultural and community services and open space, sport and recreational facilities meet the needs of the community and encourage active, healthy lifestyles.